Declare Racism to Be a Public Health Crisis in California

 Prior to 2020, the impacts of systemic racism, not race, on public health and health disparities have been well-documented.
 In the last few weeks, our communities have been exercising their right to public assembly and protest against the same racism that perpetuates inequities in our physical and mental health.
 Meanwhile, racism is attacking and threatening our already underfunded public health infrastructure, putting all Californians at risk during the COVID-19 pandemic.
 Our communities need justice, reform, and healing now.

-A growing list of cities and counties (as of Monday June 22, 2020, 55 jurisdictions across 17 states) have been making declarations on racism as a public health emergency or crisis.
-The state of California should follow in the footsteps of local governments and public health leaders nationwide, but also strive to be bold, unequivocal, and strong through a declaration that racism is a public health crisis and committing to specific and measureable anti-racism actions.
+A growing list of cities and counties (as of Monday, June 22, 2020, 55 jurisdictions across 17 states) have been making declarations on racism as a public health emergency or crisis.
+The state of California should follow in the footsteps of local governments and public health leaders nationwide, but also strive to be bold, unequivocal, and strong through a declaration that racism is a public health crisis and committing to specific and measurable anti-racism actions.

 View the letter here!